Tsalright-Technologies/governance/README.md

 ### Applying Changes

-To apply these changes you must be an Owner of the Concourse GitHub organization.
+To apply these changes you must be an Owner of the tsalright-s-crew GitHub organization.

 Set the `github_token` var and run `terraform apply`: